nixworks/public/news/2012/07/6/index.md

 ##### Police
 ### [British police arrest six men from the West Midlands and one from South Yorkshire on suspicion of terrorist offences. ](/news/2012/07/6/british-police-arrest-six-men-from-the-west-midlands-and-one-from-south-yorkshire-on-suspicion-of-terrorist-offences.md)
-_Context: South Yorkshire, West Midlands, police_
+_Context: West Midlands, police, South Yorkshire_

 ##### Pakistan
 ### [Gunmen kill 18 people and injure another two in an attack on a roadside restaurant in the Pakistani town of Turbat in Balochistan province. ](/news/2012/07/6/gunmen-kill-18-people-and-injure-another-two-in-an-attack-on-a-roadside-restaurant-in-the-pakistani-town-of-turbat-in-balochistan-province.md)
-_Context: Pakistan, Turbat, Balochistan_
+_Context: Turbat, Pakistan, Balochistan_

 ##### Serious Fraud Office
 ### [Britain's Serious Fraud Office launches a criminal investigation into the Libor scandal. ](/news/2012/07/6/britain-s-serious-fraud-office-launches-a-criminal-investigation-into-the-libor-scandal.md)